fernando-uf03/Digital-Systems-Lab/README.md

 # Digital-Systems-Lab
-This is a repository about Digital System Lab, a discipline of Mechatronics Engineering course.
+This is a repository about Digital Systems Lab, a discipline of Mechatronics Engineering course.
 The code was programmed in the Multisim Software.